 Planning a Visit

 The LOFT sits at 18 Victoria Street in central Roseau, within walking distance of the main government and commercial areas of the city.
 No booking infrastructure is listed, which is consistent with the walk-in culture of this category in Roseau.
 Visitors to Dominica who are anchoring a day in the capital should build the stop into a morning or early afternoon circuit rather than treating it as a standalone destination.
-The absence of listed hours, pricing, or a dedicated website means that first-time visitors should allow for some flexibility in their plans.
-Arriving during mid-morning on a weekday is the format leading suited to the likely rhythm of the space.
+Arriving during mid-morning on a weekday is the format well suited to the likely rhythm of the space.

 For travellers comparing this against Roseau's slightly more formal options, the decision point is occasion.
 The LOFT is oriented toward the unhurried visit: coffee, conversation, a piece of local art on the wall, and the street life of Victoria Street visible from wherever you sit.
 That is a different proposition from the dinner-service restaurants elsewhere in the city, and from internationally credentialed rooms like Le Bernardin in New York City, Lazy Bear in San Francisco, Emeril's in New Orleans, Dal Pescatore in Runate, or HAJIME in Osaka, which operate at a categorically different register of service, format, and expectation.
 The comparison is instructive precisely because it clarifies what the cafe format is actually for.